mhdned/FEZrs/README.md

 # **FEZrs**

 **FEZrs** is an advanced Python library developed by **FEZtool** for remote sensing applications.
-It provides a set of powerful tools for image processing, feature extraction, and analysis of geospatial data.
+It provides a set of powerful tools for image processing, feature extraction, and analysis of geospatial data..

 ## **Features**
 ✅ Apply various image filtering techniques (Gaussian, Laplacian, Sobel, Median, Mean)